HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Method

-\modelname~ adopts the decoder-only transformer architecture and applies same modifications used in LLaMA 7B \cite{llama1, llama2}, including pre-normalization with RMSNorm, SwiGLU activation function, and Rotary Embeddings.
-The model is trained with a maximum sequence length of 4096.
+\modelname~models adopt the decoder-only transformer architecture and apply same modifications used in LLaMA \cite{llama1, llama2, llama3}, including pre-normalization with RMSNorm, SwiGLU activation function, and Rotary Embeddings. \modelname-70B in addition applies GQA \cite{hudson2019gqa} with group size of 8.
+The models are trained with a maximum sequence length of 4096.